-Participating in our research is an active way to help advance the current knowledge of hand function and carpal tunnel syndrome.
-Additionally, your participation may lead to new treatments or diagnostic methods for common hand problems.
+Q: Why should I participate in research?A: Participating in our research is an active way to help advance the current knowledge of hand/wrist and its pathological conditions, and may lead to new treatments or diagnostic methods for many hand problems.

-In addition to impacting the scientific and medical understanding of hand function and carpal tunnel syndrome, our research participants are financially compensated for their time and travel.
+Q: What are the benefits of participating?A: Your participation will help us advance scientific knowledge and medical management of hand disorders.
+In addition, participants are financially compensated for their time and travel.
 We also provide convenient, free parking adjacent to our laboratory.

-Yes, parking is free at a convenient location adjacent to the laboratory.
+Q: Do I get free parking?A: Yes, parking is free for participants at a convenient location adjacent to the laboratory.